 What date should I arrive and leave?

-You should arrive at San Jose Airport (SJO) on the day before your selected start date, being any Sunday.
+You should arrive at San Jose Airport (SJO) on your selected start date, being any Sunday.
 You should check into a local hotel (we can recommend one) where you can then go and explore the capital and get any needed essentials.

 The next day you will start your adventure and make your way to the project site.
 Full details will be provided on your successful application or can be supplied in advance on request.